gitslav/vscode-arduino-tools/README.md

 High quality bug reports and feature requests are valuable contributions to the project.

 Before reporting an issue search existing pull requests and issues to see if it was already reported.
-If yfou have additional information to provide about an existing issue, please comment there.
+If you have additional information to provide about an existing issue, please comment there.
 You can use the Reactions feature if you only want to express support.

 Qualities of an excellent report: